Elementary School Faculty

-Suzanne and her husband, Patrick, have three children, all of whom are Cutthroats: Braden '22, Elise '24, and Will '26.
+Suzanne has three children, all of whom are Cutthroats: Braden '22, Elise '24, and Will '26.
 When she's not teaching, Suzanne loves to spend time family biking, hiking, and digging in the garden.

 Hannah Young joined Sun Valley Community School in 2010 and currently teaches first grade.

 Hannah earned a BA at New York University and a MAT at Lewis and Clark College.

 Drawn to the progressive, hands-on learning community and standard-setting outdoor program at the school, Hannah appreciates the sense of community and commitment to learning she encounters every day as a teacher here and loves to share time outdoors with her class.
 "My love and respect for the outdoors is evident any time I venture outside with my students, and my wish is for them is to push beyond their comfort zone and try new things, as that's when meaningful learning often takes place."

 When Hannah isn't teaching—in her classroom or in the outdoors—she loves to adventure with her husband, Sam, a Cutthroat alum, and her daughter, Theo, a Kindergartner.